Internet-of-People/iop-blockchain/PREMINING.md

 In order to install the IoP Wallet that will allow you to send and recieve IoPs you need to follow this procedure:

 ### For Ubuntu users
-Follow the instructions to install here http://repo.fermat.community/index.html
+Follow the instructions to install here http://repo.fermat.community/index.html under the ubuntu section.

 After installation is complete, start the IoP wallet by running **IoP-qt** from the command line.